 Awards and Achievements

-Program graduates have gone on to careers including advocacy roles, policy work and hands-on interaction with other adults.
+Aging Studies students come with a variety of disciplinary backgrounds, including psychology, sociology, family and consumer sciences, health studies, kinesiology, biology and nursing.
+Program graduates have gone on to careers including advocacy roles, policy work, administrative leadership positions, and direct care interaction with other adults.
 For a more in-depth discussion of the program from students in the program, please see the prospective students section of our website.